Eltham: Culture, identity and community

 Eltham has an unusually high quotient of green space, with large areas of woodland to the north and east, including the historic woodland of Shooters Hill and Oxleas Wood, the Woodlands Farm community holding, Eltham Parks north and south and extensive parkland heading into Avery Hill park.
 Thus it is both 'suburban' and 'urban', and it forms part of the Royal Borough of Greenwich, an Inner London borough.

 The town centre supports a loyal core of shoppers, diners, and drinkers, but the nightlife is modest.
 In recent years there has been great effort by local town centre businesses and other important Eltham stakeholders, to drive business, community and tourism improvements, that will help sustain the town centre.
-These efforts have resulted in the formation of an Eltham town centre partnership (ETCP), chaired by an elected local stakeholder.
-Greenwich council have member and officer representatives and the University of Greenwich whose Avery Hill Campus borders the Town Centre is also represented.
-The ETCP have encouraged the development of A new town centre commerce Association – The Association of Commerce for Eltham (ACE).
-ACE has established a new Town Centre web portal, which, as well as providing a basic business directory also provides mechanisms for encouraging interaction between business and community groups.
-The ETCP is currently trying to encourage the University of Greenwich, to undertake research projects into business and community development, based on Eltham town centre.
+These efforts resulted in the formation of an Eltham town centre partnership (ETCP), chaired by an elected local stakeholder.
+Greenwich council had a member and officer representatives along with the University of Greenwich.
+The ETCP encouraged the development of A new town centre commerce Association – The Association of Commerce for Eltham (ACE).
+ACE established a new Town Centre web portal, which offered a basic business directory and tried to increase interaction between business and community groups.
+Both were offline as of June 2023.

 In 2007, the new Eltham Centre opened just off the High Street including council offices and a new swimming pool and incorporating the early 20th century library.

 The Eltham Society was founded in 1965 with the aim of "Preserving the past, Conserving the present, and Protecting the future".
 In 1993 it erected the Eltham Town sign in the high street.
 The Society is responsible for various publications.